<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > -> Roller Life tab |

 These parameters are calculated automatically when you select a Roller, and/or enable ISO 281 factors. ![]() Life for the seleced Roller(Cam-Follower Bearing) Basic Rating Life,This states that if the bearing load, , is equal to the Basic Dynamic Load Rating, , then there is a 90% reliability that the bearing survives 1 million rotations, if manufactured with commonly used high quality material, of good manufacturing quality, and operating under conventional operating conditions.

-Operating LifeThe operating life is defined as the life actually achieved by the bearing.
-It may differ significantly from the calculated life.
-The operating life cannot be calculated!
-Due to the wide variety of possible installation and operating conditions, it is not possible to precisely predetermine the operating life.
-The most reliable way of arriving at a close estimate is by comparison with similar applications.
-Possible factors influencing the operating life
+Operating LifeThe actual operating life is the life achieved by the bearing.
+It may differ significantly from the life we calculate.
+It is not possible to calculate the actual operating life, as there is a range of possible installation and operating conditions.
+The most reliable method to estimate the operating life is to compare the installation and operating conditions with similar applications.
+Possible factors that influence the Operating Life

 |